Skip to content

 ----------

-In the following code block, the ``local_path`` attribute is the path to the
+When copying files, the ``local_path`` attribute is the path to the

-the remote directory to transfer files to.
+the remote directory to copy files to.

 The paths used by the data transfer components follow this format: